Help us celebrate the strength and beauty of our Caribbean Women! Here is a list of some of the most beautiful and famous Caribbean Women………..

-During the Miss Universe pageant, Commissiong was a very popular contestant who won the photogenic competition of the pageant.
+During the Miss Universe pageant, Commissiong was a very popular contestant who won the photogenic competition in the pageant.
 Nonetheless, she was not considered the favorite to win the pageant.
-Most observers claimed Miss Austria, Eva Maria Duringer, was the odds on favorite to take the crown.
-Duringer finished as 1st runner up.
+Most observers claimed Miss Austria, Eva Maria Duringer, was the odds-on favorite to take the crown.
+Duringer finished as 1st runner-up.

 During her reign (1977-1978) Commissiong was a public advocate for black rights in nations where people of African ancestry were minorities, and she campaigned for world peace.
 In 1977, Commissiong was awarded the Trinity Cross, Trinidad and Tobago’s highest honor.
 Three postage stamps were also issued in her honor by her country.
 In 1978, Commissiong’s successor was Margaret Gardnier, Miss South Africa.
 For many it was tragically ironic to see the first Miss Universe of African ancestry crowning a woman from a nation that was internationally known for its racial injustice toward black people.